MDDUS Modern Slavery Statement

 Identifying potential risks

-We believe that the professional-service nature of our business exposes us to a lower risk of the occurrence of modern slavery.
-Internal controls help to ensure that we comply with the Act, including our pre-employment checks and employment procedures.
-We are committed to fair pay and no one working within MDDUS earns less than the living wage.
-We have introduced a range of health and wellbeing options, including mental health awareness sessions and first aiders, to support colleagues.
-The Board’s Remuneration and Nominations Committee is advised about matters with a significant impact on colleague pay and related issues.
+We believe that the professional-service nature of our business exposes us to a low risk of the occurrence of modern slavery.
+Internal controls help to ensure that we comply with the Act, including through pre-employment checks and our employment procedures.
+We are committed to fair pay and no one working for MDDUS earns less than the living wage.
+We have a range of health and wellbeing options, including mental health awareness sessions and first aiders, to support colleagues.
+The Board’s Remuneration and Nominations Committee is advised about matters that impact significantly on colleague pay and employment policies / procedures.

-Our Procurement and Contract Management Policy, introduced in 2022, was reviewed and updated in 2023.
-This recognises that our supply chain, particularly in relation to MPL, is the area of highest risk to our compliance with the letter and spirit of the Act.
+Our Procurement and Contract Management Policy (‘procurement policy’), introduced in 2022, was developed recognising that our supply chain is the area of highest risk to our compliance with the letter and spirit of the Act.
 Our reputation is built on trust and integrity and, as such, we have particular expectations of our colleagues, partners and the other organisations with whom we conduct business.
 We aim to form relationships only with those who demonstrate that the people involved at every level of their business are treated with dignity and respect.
+The procurement policy is reviewed regularly and an annual report about contract management is presented to the Executive Committee.

-The Board formalised investment management beliefs for MDDUS in 2022.
+The Board updated its investment management beliefs in 2024.
 These allow us, for example, to set new exclusions or targets relating to environmental, social and governance (ESG) matters.
-The Board’s Investment Committee considered and responded to quarterly ESG ratings reports from its custodian, Northern Trust, during 2023.
+The Board’s Investment Committee considered quarterly ESG ratings reports from its custodian, Northern Trust, during 2024.
 The ESG beliefs are kept under regular review.

 Our own standard contracts for the supply of goods and services include terms and conditions relating to modern slavery and the Act.